imvu/imvu-scripting-docs/README.md

 local media_params = { media_title = "Jazz Cat", media_url = "https://www.youtube.com/watch?v=zWLAbNHn5Ho", media_timestamp = 0, label = "screen", target_name = "material1" }
 imvu.place_furniture(screen)

 -- note that in this example, the following call may fail, because the furniture placement may not occur in time for the play command to function as expected.
-In practice, you will want to call play_media forn furniture you placed at startup or in a previous iteration. imvu.control_media("play_media", media_params)
+In practice, you will want to call play_media from furniture you placed at startup or in a previous iteration. imvu.control_media("play_media", media_params)

 media_params.media_volume = 50